-- extent, quality safety, cost effectiveness, functionality and innovation of designs; - level of design and robustness of cost estimates; - impact on social and biophysical environment; - deliverability and time schedules; - integration of design, development and operations with a clear commissioning programme; and - quality assurance systems proposed by bidders.
+- extent, quality safety, cost effectiveness, functionality and innovation of designs; - level of design and robustness of cost estimates; - impact on social and biophysical environment; - deliverability and time schedules; - integration of design, development and operations with a clear commissioning programme; and

+Quality management systems proposed by bidders.

-7.1.1.
-The Development Period
+7.1.1The Development Period

-The Developmental Period is envisaged to take a maximum of twenty four (24) months during which the bidder's proposal shall demonstrate that the current service levels will be maintained or offered to existing standards as set out in the output specifications for which a partial unitary fee shall be paid.
+Developmental Period The is envisaged to take а maximum of twelve (12) months which the bidder's during demonstrate that current service proposal shall the levels will be maintained or offered existing standards to as set output specifications for which а partial fee shall be paid.
 These will include:

-- the quality, extent, level and safety of the service; - the impact of the technical service on the physical and social environment; - the time schedule and a clear commissioning programme; and - the quality management system proposed by the bidders.
+- the quality, extent, level and safety of the service; - the impact of the technical service on the physical and social environment; - the time schedule and a clear commissioning programme; and the quality management system proposed by the bidders.

-7.1.2.
-The Operation and Closure of Site 1
+7.1.2 The Operation and closure of Site 1

-- Operations and maintenance of the site to closure
+- o Operations and maintenance of the site to closure

 - Health and safety standards implementation

-- Rehabilitation for closure purposes
+- o Rehabilitation for closure purposes

-- Integration of the operations and rehabilitation towards closure
+- o Integration of the operations and rehabilitation towards closure

 - The acquisition of a closure permit

 - Closure of the site

-7.1.3.
-The Development and Operation and Maintenance of Site 2
+7.1.3 The Development and operation and maintenance of Site 2

-- Develop and operate the new site at point of closure of the current site. - Operation of the new site as per permit requirements. - Maintenance of the site according to permit conditions and implementation of the operational plan. - Development of the health and safety plans. - development of the quality systems.
+- Develop and operate the new site at point of closure of the current site - Operation of the new site as per permit requirements - Maintenance of the site according to permit conditions and implementation of the operational plan - Development of the health and safety plans - development of the quality systems

-7.1.4.
-Transfer Station
+7.1.4Transfer Station

-- The quality, extent, level and safety of the service. - The impact of the technical service on the physical and social environment. - The time schedule and a clear commissioning programme. - The quality management system proposed by the bidders. - Develop transfer station designs and plans. - Develop an operational plan for the transfer station.
+- The quality, extent, level and safety of the service - The impact of the technical service on the physical and social environment. - The time schedule and a clear commissioning programme - The quality management system proposed by the bidders - Develop transfer station designs and plans - Develop an operational plan for the transfer station - Reasonable and technically sound solution - Affordability and sustainability

-7.1.5.
-The Operations Period
+7.1.5 The Operations Period

 The Bidders Technical proposals must demonstrate the progressive improvement of the service from existing standards including phasing in of activities during the operational period for which a full unitary payment shall be paid.
 Payment of the full unitary fee shall be effected for services rendered upon the Bidder meeting all technical aspects of the development phase.
-The technical proposals must reflect - the objectives of the PPP project;
+The technical proposals must reflect

-- the operational plan and techniques; - the operational and technical performance targets and measurement systems; - the quality and type of proposed services to the GTM; - the extent to which asset management and maintenance support

-- operating methodology; - the quality of the proposed management structure, staffing, systems and practices; - integration of existing services with the PPP project; - compliance with the monitoring and reporting requirements of the GTM; - quality of technical proposals on branding; and - quality of safety plans.
+- The operational plan and techniques - The operational and technical performance targets and measurement systems - The quality and type of proposed services to the GTLM - The extent to which asset management and maintenance support the objectives of the PPP project - Operating methodology - The quality of the proposed management structure, staffing, systems and practices - Integration of existing services with the PPP project - Compliance with the monitoring and reporting requirements of the GTLM. - Quality of technical proposals on branding - Quality of safety plans

-7.2.
-The Legal Solution
+7.2 The legal Solution